vvision/simple-mongo-cluster/README.md

 ##Architecture

-The cluster is composed of two shards, tree config servers and one query router.
+The cluster is composed of two shards, three config servers and one query router.
 Each shard is a replica set with one primary node and two secondary nodes.

 ##Port